CHECK OUT OUR NEWEST PROGRAMS!

 Portrait of Deep MasterDeep Master

-As a tax professional at SC&H Group, Deep Master helps run the non-profit practice at his firm.
-His clients include hospitals, healthcare organizations, public charities, private foundations, trade associations, private schools, and affordable housing organizations.
+As a tax manager at the Han Group, Deep Master helps run the non-profit practice at his firm.
+Deep has expertise working with non-profit organizations such as hospitals, healthcare organizations, public charities, private foundations, social welfare organizations, trade associations, private schools, and affordable housing organizations.
 Deep has taught courses related to Form 990 compliance, lobbying, and compensation issues for tax-exempt organizations.
 Deep has a Bachelor of Science in Business Administration and a Master of Science in Taxation, both from American University where he also competed on the Division 1 varsity swim team.
 Deep has served as a volunteer for Mission for Vision Foundation USA and is currently a champion board member at Pool and Hot Tub Alliance.

 Portrait of Drew AdesDrew Ades